Over 100 killed as Taliban attack Afghan security base

 KABUL: A Taliban attack in central Afghanistan on Monday killed scores of security personnel, officials said, with some estimates putting the death toll at more than 100, amid government silence about one of the most deadly insurgent attacks in months.

 Attackers rammed a captured military Humvee packed with explosives into a training centre of the National Directorate for Security in Maidan Wardak province, west of the capital Kabul.
-At least two gunmen followed up, spraying the compound with gunfire before they were shot down, reported Geo News on Monday.
+At least two gunmen followed up, spraying the compound with gunfire before they were shot down, reported local and international media on Monday.

 “We have information that 126 people have been killed in the explosion inside the military training center, eight special commandoes are among the dead,” said a senior official in the Defence Ministry in Kabul, speaking on condition of anonymity.